CDCgov/NEDSS-Infrastructure/terraform/azure/modules/development/resource-group/README.md

 ## Description

-This module deploys and configures NBS7 development resources for Azure Resource Groups.
+This module deploys and configures NBS 7 development resources for Azure Resource Groups.

 ## Module Details